Junky-Josqu/RedditImageDownloader/README.md

 # Usage

-	Usage: download_images.py [-s SUBREDDIT] [-n NUMBER OF PICTURES] [-p PAGE] [-q SEARCH QUERY]

-	-h --help                           show this
-	-s --subreddit SUBREDDIT            specify subreddit
-	-n --number NUMBER OF PICTURES      specify number of pictures to download [default: 20] -p --page PAGE                      hot, top, controversial, new, rising [default: hot] -q --query SEARCH QUERY             specify a specific search term
+	Usage: import download_images.py
+           download_images.py.download(SUBREDDIT, NUM_PICS, SEARCH_TERM, PAGE, DOWNLOADDIR)

-Your images will appear in the "images" folder created by the application.
+Your images will appear in the DOWNLOADDIR folder created by the application.

-__Helpful note:__ To view .gif files on a Mac select the image(s) and press `cmd` + `y`.
+__Helpful note:__ To view .gif files on a Mac select the image(s) and press `cmd` + `y` or install a appropriate OS like Arch Linux.